Two passengers from coronavirus-hit cruise ship in Japan die as public criticism grows

 More than 150 Australian passengers arrived home after a pre-dawn departure from Tokyo’s Haneda airport.
 They face another 14-day quarantine.

-Buses escorted by police cars transported the Australian passengers from Yokohama to Tokyo’s Haneda Airport late Wednesday.
-The buses drove the Australians straight to the tarmac, where they boarded the government-chartered plane.

-Some Hong Kong passengers also went home, while Canadians were due to leave on a charter flight in the early hours of Friday, Tokyo time, a Canadian government spokeswoman said.
+Some Hong Kong passengers also went home, while Canadians were due to leave on a charter flight in the early hours of Friday, a Canadian government spokeswoman said.
 An evacuation flight was also being arranged for British nationals to leave Tokyo on Friday.

 Earlier in the week, the United States evacuated more than 300 nationals on two chartered flights.